openstack-archive/fuel-noop-fixtures/doc/utility.rst

             --dir_puppet_modules DIR     Path to the puppet modules Spec options:
-        -A, --catalog_show               Show catalog content debug output -a, --spec_status                Show spec status blocks
+        -A, --catalog_show               Show catalog content debug output -V, --catalog_save               Save catalog to the files instead of comparing them with the current catalogs -v, --catalog_check              Check the saved catalog against the current one -a, --spec_status                Show spec status blocks
+            --puppet_binary_files        Check if Puppet installs binary files --save_file_resources        Save file resources list to a report file

 Shortcut scripts
 ----------------